Money Logo. Debt Consolidation Savings Calculator

 By default the above calculation on "effective rate after taxes" is done as per the old law where it presumes all mortgage debt qualfies.
 If you know that only 60% of the total debt qualifies then you could adjust the setting for the percent of debt that qualifies for deduction to 60% to better estimate the effective blended interest rate.
 If you are unsure what percent qualifies you can get a rough estimate by adding together mortgage and major home improvement expenses and dividing that sum by the total sum of debts.
 It is advisable to seek a financial advisor before making major financial decisions with tax implications.

-Current Seattle Home Equity Rates
+Current Fairfield Home Equity Rates

 Consolidation Can Help Balance Your Income & Expenses